pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

         Cryptography will generate a 128-bit tag when finalizing encryption.
         You can shorten a tag by truncating it to the desired length but this is **not recommended** as it lowers the security margins of the authentication (`NIST SP-800-38D`_ recommends 96-bits or greater).
-If you must shorten the tag the minimum allowed length is 4 bytes (32-bits).
         Applications wishing to allow truncation must pass the ``min_tag_length`` parameter.

         .. versionchanged:: 0.5

-            The ``min_tag_length`` parameter was added in ``0.5``, previously truncation up to ``4`` bytes was always allowed.
+            The ``min_tag_length`` parameter was added in ``0.5``, previously truncation down to ``4`` bytes was always allowed.

     :param bytes tag: The tag bytes to verify during decryption.
 When encrypting this must be ``None``.

     :param bytes min_tag_length: The minimum length ``tag`` must be.
 By default this is ``16``, meaning tag truncation is not allowed.
+Allowing tag truncation is strongly discouraged for most applications.

+    :raises ValueError: This is raised if ``len(tag) < min_tag_length``.

     .. testcode::